You are here:

 The doctor may order blood tests to rule out other causes of symptoms.
 He or she may also order a joint aspiration, which involves drawing fluid from the joint through a needle and examining the fluid under a microscope.
 Joint fluid samples could reveal bacteria, indicating joint pain is caused by an infection or uric acid crystals, indicating gout.

 Osteoarthritis is so common, especially in older people, that symptoms seemingly caused by the disease actually may be caused by other medical conditions.
 The doctor will try to find out what is causing the symptoms by ruling out other disorders and identifying conditions that may make the symptoms worse.
-The severity of symptoms in osteoarthritis can be influenced greatly by the patient’s attitude, anxiety, depression, and daily activity level.
+The severity of symptoms in osteoarthritis can be influenced greatly by your attitude, anxiety, depression, and daily activity level.

 Four Goals of Osteoarthritis Treatment